ronaldtorres/website/_posts/2016-01-03-i-struggle-learning-languages.md

 ---
 layout: post
-title: “I struggle learning languages“
+title: "I struggle learning languages"
+excerpt: "It's not easy for me.
+My mind has never been willing to learn languages but I'll do my best this year to overcome this problem."
 modified: 2015-01-04
 tags: [languages, german, english]
 comments: true